brunokatekawa/RossmannSales/README.md

 - Experiment with selecting other features to see how much the RMSE is impacted.
 - Experiment with other hyperparameter fine-tuning strategies to see how much the RMSE is impacted.
 - Improve bot messages  and its interaction with users.

+---

+If you're interested in reading the full detailed story and more tech-oriented, please, visit: https://github.com/brunokatekawa/Curso_DS_Prod